tom-ai/tom-ai/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning .NET and C#
 - 🎶 I’m building a metronome app with [@mjhxmjh](https://github.com/mjhxmjh)
 - 📫 How to reach me: tomharris3@me.com